With the help of nuclear medicine and molecular imaging, scientists and healthcare providers are:

 MR spectroscopy aids in the diagnosis and treatment of cancer and metabolic disorders—especially those affecting the brain.
 Researchers also hope MR spectroscopy will prove helpful in detecting recurring cancer, as a guide for radiation therapy and in distinguishing malignant from healthy tissue in the breast and prostate.

 The cell-targeting ability of nuclear and molecular imaging agents offers an excellent means of delivering treatment.
-In fact, one of the earliest applications of nuclear medicine—radioactive iodine (I-131) ablation—has been a highly successful treatment for thyroid cancer and hyperthyroidism for more than half a century.
-In I-131 targeted radionuclide therapy (TRT), radioactive iodine is introduced into the body and absorbed by the thyroid cells or thyroid cancer cells, where it kills them.
+In fact, one of the earliest applications of nuclear medicine—radioactive iodine (I-131) ablation—has been a highly successful treatment for thyroid and hyperthyroidism for more than half a century.
+In I-131 targeted radiopharmaceutical therapy (RPT), radioactive iodine is introduced into the body and absorbed by the thyroid cells or thyroid cancer cells, where it kills them.

-TRT is now being used to treat other forms of cancer and to provide pain relief to some bone cancer patients.
-The treatment of non-Hodgkin lymphoma with radioimmunotherapeutics such as Zevalin® is an effective form of TRT.
+RPT is now being used to treat other forms of cancer and to provide pain relief to some bone cancer patients.
+The treatment of non-Hodgkin lymphoma with a radiopharmaceutical such as Zevalin® is an effective form of RPT.

 Researchers are also working on embedding chemotherapy medication into imaging agents designed to attach only to cancer cells in order to spare nearby healthy tissue from the toxic effects of the drug.